EDRONAX 4 MG TABLETS

 63100 Localita Marino del Tronto

-They are procured from within the EU by Product Licence holder:
+Procured from within the EU by Product Licence holder:

 MPT Pharma Ltd, Westgate Business Park, Unit 5-7 Tintagel Way,